lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 into missing the point of abstraction.

-I have been told many times, in different ways, that "the abstract" has less to do with the Real World than "the concrete", which is what deals with "the real", and "the practical".
+I have been told many times, in different ways, that "the abstract" has less to do with the real world than "the concrete", which deals with the practical, real world stuff.

 However, after asking a lot about it, and thinking a lot about it, I've concluded that such a view is not even wrong: it is utter nonsense.
 And